mariotorrestech/mkdocs-deploy/docs/about.md

 ---

 # Professional Background
-IT security professional with experience in enterprise environments, focusing on security operations and infrastructure protection.
+IT professional with experience in enterprise environments, focusing on security operations and customer support.
 Currently supporting and securing systems in highly regulated financial services.

 ## Current Projects
 🚀 [Homelab](index.md) - Building and maintaining a comprehensive security testing environment for hands-on cybersecurity practice and continuous learning.